Social Learning in Non-Stationary Environments: Stationary Environment

-Theorem~\ref{thm:stationary_discrete} below gives a convergence rate of the posterior to the true quality.
+\cref{thm:stationary_discrete} below gives a convergence rate of the posterior to the true quality.
 Similarly to \citet[Theorem~2]{acemoglu2017}, it shows an exponential convergence rate.
-While their result considers a binary quality space $\lbrace L, H \rbrace$ and an asymptotic convergence rate, we provide an anytime, but slower, rate with a general discrete quality space and reward/feedback functions with similar assumptions.
-We focus on anytime rates as they are highly relevant in the model with a dynamical, evolving quality.
+The main difference with \citet[Theorem~2]{acemoglu2017} is that we here provide an anytime bound, while their convergence rate is only asymptotic, \ie they show that almost surely $\lim_{t\to \infty} log(pi_t(q’))/t = -c$ for some constant $c$ of the same order than the exponential rate in \cref{thm:stationary_discrete}.
+We focus on anytime rates as they are highly relevant in the model with a dynamical, evolving quality considered in \cref{sec:dynamic}. \begin{theorem} For $q \neq q'$, we have